Student support over Christmas

 Contact Campus Support and Security on 0161 306 9966.
 You’ll also find this number printed on the back of your student card.

-The Advice and Response service will be open throughout the summer during office hours of 9.30am to 4.30pm on weekdays.
+The Advice and Response service will be open on Monday, 22 and Tuesday, 23 December from 9am to 4pm.
 If you need to report an act of sexual violence, harassment, hate crime or discrimination, visit the Report and Support website and a caseworker will get back to you within 48 hours.

 If you need urgent support, please contact Campus Support and Security on 0161 306 9966.
 You can also visit the NHS for additional sources of urgent support, or visit the Student Support site.

-If you're staying on campus over the summer we recommend you download the SafeZone app, which is available on both Google Play and the App Store.
+If you're staying on campus over Christmas we recommend you download the SafeZone app, which is available on both Google Play and the App Store.

 You can use SafeZone to call for help whenever you're located in: